jackyzha0/jackyzha0.github.io/content/thoughts/search.md

 They are the database of our intentions.
 We search for things we are hoping to know, hoping to do, and hoping to become

+## Library Search
+- first catalogue was 4000 years ago
+- card catalogue: "indexing" each book listed alphabetically by title, author, and subject
+- computerization: online public access catalogues (OPACs) in 1970s, 1980s
+- catalogues move online in 1990s - "web OPAC"
+	- downsides: locked libraries into traditional models of search
+- second generation OPACs - incorporate interactive features and simplified interfaces
+	- competition from search engines pushed redesign
+- library "discovery layers" implemented
+	- expansion of online collections: articles, ebooks, digital library collections
+	- gives a search engine appearance and functionality
+- mainly relies on metadata as opposed to internet search engines which rely on full text content and keywords

+## Federated Search
+Federated search is a technique used to search multiple data sources at once.
+With federated search, you can retrieve information from many different content locations with just one query and one search interface.

 ## Internet topology as shaped by search engines
 [Source: Critical Atlas of the Internet](https://louisedrulhe.fr/internet-atlas/)